 Coffee and Van Antwerp accompanied the delegation on a bus tour of areas in St. Bernard and Orleans Parishes still devastated by the floodwaters brought by Hurricane Katrina nearly two years ago.
 After stops to view the marshes surrounding the MRGO and the Gulf Intercoastal Waterway, the tour ended at the new flood control gate at the mouth of the 17th Street Canal in the Lakeview area of New Orleans.

-For more information about the CPRA and the Comprehensive Master Plan, please contact Chris Macaluso in the Louisiana Governor's Office of Coastal Activities at (225) 342-3968 or by email at firstname.lastname@example.org
+For more information about Louisiana's Comprehensive Master Plan for coastal restoration and hurricane protection of the CPRA, please contact Chris Macaluso in the Governor's Office of Coastal Activities at (225) 342-3968 or by email at firstname.lastname@example.org.

 The Coastal Protection and Restoration Authority's mandate is to develop, implement and enforce a comprehensive coastal protection and restoration master plan.
 For the first time in Louisiana's history, this single state authority will integrate coastal restoration and hurricane protection by marshalling the expertise and resources of the Department of Natural Resources, the Department of Transportation and Development, and other state agencies, to speak with one clear voice for the future of Louisiana's coast.
 Working with federal, state and local political subdivisions, including levee districts, the CPRA will work to establish a safe and sustainable coast that will protect our communities, the nation's critical energy infrastructure, and our bountiful natural resources for generations to come.
 The CPRA of Louisiana was established by Act 8 of the 1st Extraordinary Session of 2005.